 # Earth Sheltered House in Rocky Mountains, Colorado

 This 2,850-square-foot house in the Rocky Mountains was designed by Gluck+ in 2004.
-It was later updated with new structural additions that didn’t interrupted the view.
+It was later updated with new structural additions that didn’t obstruct the view.

 It is designed as a guest house that blends into and accentuates its mountain landscape.
-The house utilizes earth’s thermal mass for maintaining temperature inside the house.
+The house utilizes the earth’s thermal mass for maintaining the temperature inside the house.

-The architects has built the guest house as two rectilinear steel-framed bars that intersect to create a courtyard.
-The primary bar contains open living and dining spaces, while there is three bedrooms and a garage on the other axis.
+The architects have built the guest house as two rectilinear steel-framed bars that intersect to create a courtyard.
+The primary bar contains open living and dining spaces, while there are three bedrooms and a garage on the other axis.

 There is a private sunken courtyard for the family to gather and sit together.
-The continuous clerestory glass windows on the façade brings in panorama views and creates day-lit space.
-Solar energy is also used in this earth berm house.
+The continuous clerestory glass windows on the façade bring in panoramic views and create day-lit space.
+Solar arrays are also used in this earth berm house.